Practical Nursing Admission Requirements

 5. After notification of acceptance, the student will be required to provide proof of current certification of American Heart Association Basic Life Support Healthcare Provider CPR and to pass a physical examination, a Healthcare Criminal Background Check, and a drug screen prior to entering the program

 The applications for the Practical Nursing Program should be available online at www.holmescc.edu on January 15-April 30 for the Full Time Day Track.
-The Hybrid Option will be available on January 15 – April 30, 2022.
+The Evening and Weekend Track and the Hybrid Option will be available on January 15 – April 30, 2022.

 Admission is selective based on such criteria as: ACT score; college credit GPA (a GPA of less than 2.0 will not be considered); specific college courses with a “B” or higher- Anatomy & Physiology I & II with labs, Nutrition, Human Growth & Development, Medical Terminology I & II, current healthcare licensure – EMT, Paramedic, Certified Nursing Assistant, Surgical Technology; and in-district status.
 College prerequisites are not required.